fredguile/lynx-travel-agent/supabase/README.md

-# panpac-supabase
+# supabase

-Supabase assets and configuration for the Pan PAC extension.
+Supabase assets and configuration for the Lynx Travel Agent.

 ## Prerequisites